 Global Programme Director, Anti-Financial Crime Analytics Technology

-Angela is an Anti-Financial Crime (AFC) Technology Programme Director at Deutsche Bank.
-She is responsible for delivering data and analytics tools to enable improved anti-financial crime activities in alignment with AFC strategy and regulatory requirements.
+Angela is the Global Head of Anti Financial Crime (AFC) Analytics Technology at Deutsche Bank.
+She is responsible for delivering data and analytics tools to enable improved anti-financial crime tasks and processes in alignment with the banks AFC strategy and regulatory requirements.

 Angela has an honours degree in Mechanical Engineering (Mechatronics / Robotics) and Computer Science from the University of Melbourne, Australia.